mdn/content/files/en-us/webassembly/c_to_wasm/index.md

 > **Note:** If you try to open generated HTML file (`hello.html`) directly from your local hard drive (e.g. `file://your_path/hello.html`), you will end up with an error message along the lines of _`both async and sync fetching of the wasm failed`._ You need to run your HTML file through an HTTP server (`http://`) — see [How do you set up a local testing server?](/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server) for more information.

-If everything has worked as planned, you should see "Hello world" output in the Emscripten console appearing on the web page, and your browser’s JavaScript console.
-Congratulations, you’ve just compiled C to WebAssembly and run it in your browser!
+If everything has worked as planned, you should see "Hello world" output in the Emscripten console appearing on the web page, and your browser's JavaScript console.
+Congratulations, you've just compiled C to WebAssembly and run it in your browser!
 ![image](helloworld.png)

 ### Using a custom HTML template